Palmers Relocations Services to China

 These Chinese language consists of multiple dialects.
 Which dialect they speak depends on which area of China you are moving to.
 Approximately 70% of the population speaks Mandarin (Putonghua, based on the Beijing dialect) whilst the remaining people speak Yue (Cantonese), Wu (Shanghaiese), Minbei (Fuzhou), Minnan (Hokkien-Taiwanese) and other minority languages.
 English is becoming an increasingly important language amongst businessmen.

 Climate Across China

 The climate in China, like the language, varies throughout the vast expanse of the country.
-The north of China usually has a short summer and very cold winter, in the centre, humid summers and below freezing winters are the norm, with temperature varying extremely in the different months.
+The north of China usually has a short summer and very cold winter, in the centre, humid summers and below-freezing winters are the norms, with temperature varying extremely in the different months.

 Expat Jobs In China

 If your not moving to China as part of a multinational corporation or as a foreign journalist then there are various jobs that will value english speaking workers including; english teacher, hotel attendant, chef, marketer or more advance industries such as science.

 Many programs exist for Australians to travel over as teachers and teach English to the Chinese.
 These programs can send you all over China and provide you with great experience.

 Every form you fill out in regards to immigration or other services will have a Chinese and English version.
 Ensure you get all contracts checked before you sign them.